gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLMultiParser-transform.md

             </channel>
         </rss>

-The transform will output records:
+The accelerator will output records:

     +======================================================================+
     | guid  | title                                  | pubDate             |